Rockies vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Colorado Rockies and Nolan Jones square off against George Springer and the Toronto Blue Jays on Saturday, in the second game of a three-game series at Coors Field.
+George Springer and the Toronto Blue Jays will hit the field against the Colorado Rockies and Ezequiel Tovar on Sunday at 3:10 PM ET, at Coors Field.

-The Rockies have been listed as +155 moneyline underdogs for this matchup with the favorite Blue Jays (-190).
-The total is 12 runs for the game.
+The Blue Jays have been listed as -250 moneyline favorites for this matchup against the Rockies (+200).

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.